Petal: Attracting insects

 Flowers have various regulatory mechanisms to attract insects.
-One such helpful mechanism is the use of color guiding marks.
+One such helpful mechanism is the use of colour guiding marks.
 Insects such as the bee or butterfly can see the ultraviolet marks which are contained on these flowers, acting as an attractive mechanism which is not visible towards the human eye.
 Many flowers contain a variety of shapes acting to aid with the landing of the visiting insect and also influence the insect to brush against anthers and stigmas (parts of the flower).
-One such example of a flower is the pohutukawa (Metrosideros excelsa) which acts to regulate color in a different way.
-The pohutukawa contains small petals also having bright large red clusters of stamens.
+One such example of a flower is the pōhutukawa (Metrosideros excelsa), which acts to regulate colour in a different way.
+The pōhutukawa contains small petals also having bright large red clusters of stamens.

 Another attractive mechanism for flowers is the use of scents which are highly attractive to humans.
 One such example is the rose.
 On the other hand, some flowers produce the smell of rotting meat and are attractive to insects such as flies.
-Darkness is another factor that flowers have adapted to as nighttime conditions limit vision and color-perception.
+Darkness is another factor that flowers have adapted to as nighttime conditions limit vision and colour-perception.
 Fragrancy can be especially useful for flowers that are pollinated at night by moths and other flying insects.

 Attracting birds

-Flowers are also pollinated by birds and must be large and colorful to be visible against natural scenery.
+Flowers are also pollinated by birds and must be large and colourful to be visible against natural scenery.
 In New Zealand, such bird–pollinated native plants include: kowhai (Sophora species), flax (Phormium tenax) and kaka beak (Clianthus puniceus).
-Flowers adapt the mechanism on their petals to change color in acting as a communicative mechanism for the bird to visit.
-An example is the tree fuchsia (Fuchsia excorticata) which are green when needing to be pollinated and turn red for the birds to stop coming and pollinating the flower.
+Flowers adapt the mechanism on their petals to change colour in acting as a communicative mechanism for the bird to visit.
+An example is the tree fuchsia (Fuchsia excorticata), which are green when needing to be pollinated and turn red for the birds to stop coming and pollinating the flower.

 Bat-pollinated flowers

 Flowers can be pollinated by short-tailed bats.
 An example of this is the dactylanthus (Dactylanthus taylorii).
 This plant has its home under the ground acting the role of a parasite on the roots of forest trees.
-The dactylanthus has only its flowers pointing to the surface and the flowers lack color but have the advantage of containing much nectar and a strong scent.
+The dactylanthus has only its flowers pointing to the surface and the flowers lack colour but have the advantage of containing much nectar and a strong scent.
 These act as a useful mechanism in attracting the bat.